Rezmason/drivey/README.md

 This is a 2018 ECMAScript port of the **graphics demo** [Drivey](http://drivey.com), from 2007.

-You can see Drivey.js online [here](https://rezmason.github.io/drivey/), or [download it](https://github.com/Rezmason/drivey/archive/master.zip) for offline play.
+Play Drivey.js online [here](https://rezmason.github.io/drivey/).
+On older browsers, try the [legacy version](https://rezmason.github.io/drivey/legacy).

 ### Purpose